severian42/Vodalus-Expert-LLM-Forge/README.md

 ## Usage Instructions

+### Using the Gradio UI
+1. Launch the Gradio UI by running `python app.py`.
+2. Use the different tabs to manage datasets, configurations, and generate new data.
+3. Utilize the AI Assistant for help with annotation and quality checking.

 ### Modifying Topics and System Messages
+- Use the "Dataset Configuration" tab in the Gradio UI to modify topics and system messages.

+### Configuration
+- Adjust the number of workers and other parameters in the "Dataset Generation" tab of the Gradio UI.

+***ALTERNATE Way of Modifying Topics and System Messages***
 - To change the topics, edit `topics.py`.
 - To modify system messages, adjust `system_messages.py`.